King (2002 film): Production

 King was the first production venture of S. K. Krishnakant, who had earlier worked as the production executive for Lakshmi Movie Makers.
 The film was written and directed by A. X. Solomon who had directed the Arjun-Sonali Bendre starrer Kannodu Kanbathellam in 1999, under the name Prabhu.
 However, as that film did not perform to expectations at the box office, the director wanted to be credited as A. X. Solomon for his second Tamil film.
 He has since gone on to make a career under the name of Prabhu Solomon.

 The film was initially titled as Vikadan with Suvaluxmi being the first choice of lead actress.
 During the same period Vikram had accepted another film titled King where he was set to play dual roles, but the film eventually was shelved, hence the title King was chosen to replace Vikadan in this project.
 Vikram took up magic lessons and learned how to roller-blade for his role in the film.

 Soundtrack

-The soundtrack was composed by Dhina.
-All lyrics written by Vairamuthu.
+The soundtrack was composed by Dhina and all lyrics written by Vairamuthu.
+The song "Kadhalagi" is lifted from "A Thousand Years" by British musician Sting from the album Brand New Day.

-Release
+Reception

+Malathi Rangarajan of The Hindu wrote that "'Good game... ' Vikram comments at a particular point.
+Sure it is... because it has been played quite well".
+Malini Mannath of Chennai Online wrote that "Like his earlier film "Kannodu Kaanbathellam' the director takes a different subject here too, which despite its flaws has turned out to be a fairly engaging, clean family entertainer".
+Cinesouth wrote "There hasn't been a movie in the recent past that so perfectly blended human values with emotions.
+'King's screenplay and Vikram's performance filled that gap beautifully".

+Box office

 The film did not fare well commercially.
 Post-release, Solomon revealed that he was unconvinced about Vikram portraying the lead role, feeling that he was too old to play Nassar's son, but the actor insisted that the project go ahead.
 Delays in the production in the film meant that Vikram's star image had risen and reviewers labelled the film as a disappointment upon release.
 The director noted that the story was written with the expectation of a small-time actor in the lead role, and hence Vikram's sudden popularity worked against the film.
 He revealed that his early career in film involved making significant compromises and was strictly against the type of cinema he had actually ventured to make.